MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

     >**Note**: Result: In this exercise you implement a conditional access policy to require MFA when a user signs into the Azure portal.

->Result: You have configured and tested Azure AD conditional access.
+>Result: You have configured and tested Microsoft Entra ID conditional access.

 ### Exercise 4: Deploy risk-based policies in Conditional Access